janvyrubek/ProjectNew/README.md

 # ProjectNew
-read this please in case of failure (Lukas)
+read this please in case of failure